MicrosoftDocs/office-docs-powershell/exchange/docs-conceptual/new-upcoming-cmdlets-releases.md

 # New/Upcoming Cmdlets/Parameters/Releases

-The Exchange Online PowerShell V3 module (EXO V3 module) would also contain the following additional REST cmdlets
+The Exchange Online PowerShell V3 module (EXO V3 module) would also contain the following additional REST cmdlets:

 - Get-ConnectionInformation
 - SkipLoadingFormatData Connect-ExchangeOnline to prevent the default loading of format data